Branching rules of minuscule representations via a new partial order: A new partial order on antichains

-\begin{rmk} \begin{itemize} \item[(i)] It is immediate from the definitions that $\akp$ is nonempty if and only if $0\le k\le \width(P)$, that $\cala_0(P)$ is the singleton poset, and that $\cala_1(P)$ is canonically isomorphic to $P$ itself. \item[(ii)] Dilworth \cite[Theorem 2.1]{dilworth60} proved that $\cala_k(P)$ is a distributive lattice under the partial order $\leq_J$ for $k=\width(P)$.
-In general, the same set $\cala_k(P)$ is not a distributive lattice under the partial order $\leq_k$, because $\leq_k$ may be strictly coarser than $\leq_J$.
-However, for some important classes of examples, the partial orders $\leq_J$ and $\leq_k$ on the maximal antichains of $P$ are identical.
-Examples of such posets include the heaps of fully commutative elements (in the sense of \cite{FC}) in finite Coxeter groups, and more generally in star reducible Coxeter groups (in the sense of \cite{star_reducible}). \item[(iii)] For some choices of $P$, all the nonempty posets $\cala_k(P)$ are distributive lattices under the order $\leq_k$; see Theorem \ref{thm:dist}, for example.
-By part (i), a necessary condition for this to happen is for $P$ itself to be a distributive lattice.
-However, this is not a sufficient condition, as Example \ref{exa:basics} (ii) shows. \end{itemize} \end{rmk}
+To compare $\le_k$ with $\le_J$, we first note that the order $\le_k$ may be strictly coarser than the restriction of the order $\le_J$ to $A_k(P)$.
+For example, consider the poset $P = \{a, b, c, d, e\}$ with covering relations $a \lessdot_P c$, $b \lessdot_P c$, $c \lessdot_P d$, and $c \lessdot_P e$.
+Then $\width(P)=2$, and the set $\cala_2(P)$ consists of the two antichains, $\{a, b\}$ and $\{d, e\}$.
+These antichains are comparable in the partial order $\leq_J$, but not in the order $\le_k$ by Proposition \ref{prop:basics} (ii).
+This shows that $\leq_2$ strictly coarsens $\leq_J$.
+The same example also shows that the converse of Proposition \ref{prop:basics} (i) does not hold.
+On the other hand, we note that for some important classes of examples, the partial orders $\leq_J$ and $\leq_k$ on the maximal antichains of $P$ are identical.
+Examples of such posets include the heaps of fully commutative elements (in the sense of \cite{FC}) in finite Coxeter groups, and more generally in star reducible Coxeter groups (in the sense of \cite{star_reducible}).

-\begin{exa} \begin{itemize} \item[(i)] {Let $P = \{a, b, c, d, e\}$ be the poset with covering relations $a < c$, $b < c$, $c < d$, and $c < e$.
-Then $\width(P)=2$, and the set $\cala_2(P)$ consists of the two elements $\{a, b\}$ and $\{d, e\}$, which are comparable in the partial order $\leq_J$.
-Proposition \ref{prop:basics} (iv) shows that no covering relations exist between elements of $\cala_2(P)$.
-This proves that $\{a, b\}$ and $\{d, e\}$ are not comparable under $\leq_2$, even though their elements can be ordered as in Proposition \ref{prop:basics} (iii).
-It follows that the converse of Proposition \ref{prop:basics} (iii) does not hold, and that $\leq_2$ strictly coarsens $\leq_J$.
-It also follows that $(\cala_k(P), \leq_2)$ is not a distributive lattice, because it has no maximum or minimum element.} \item[(ii)] {Let $P = \{a, b, c\}$ be an antichain with three elements, so that $J(P)$ is a distributive lattice with 8 elements.
-In this case, $\cala_2(J(P))$ has 9 elements, including three maximal and three minimal elements.
-As in part (i), $\cala_2(J(P))$ is not a distributive lattice, because it has no maximum or minimum element.} \end{itemize} \end{exa}
+Dilworth \cite[Theorem 2.1]{dilworth60} proved that $\cala_k(P)$ is a distributive lattice under the partial order $\leq_J$ for $k=\width(P)$.
+The poset $P$ from the previous paragraph proves that this is not the case for the order $\leq_k$, since $\cala_2(P)=\cala_{\width(P)}(P)$ has no maximum or minimum element under $\le_k$.
+Remarkably, however, all the nonempty posets $\cala_k(P)$ are distributive lattices under the order $\leq_k$ if $P$ is a minuscule poset, as we will prove in Theorem \ref{thm:dist}.
+Note that by Remark \ref{rmk:immediate}, for $\cala_k(P)$ to be a distributive lattice for all values of $k$, the poset $P$ must be a distributive lattice itself, but this is not a sufficient condition: if $P=\{a,b,c\}$ is an antichain with three elements, then $J(P)$ is a distributive lattice, but $\cala_2(J(P))$ is not because it has no maximum or minimum element.